sjbennett123/scottjbennett/content/toee/quotes.md

 "Cast some SHIT on this BODYYYY" - Jerry, to Autumn

-"just use spells to do some low level crime" - jeff

 "I will not stand by and allow these people to buy and sell children like they are commodities." - Autumn